-The fair values of all other items reported as Debt, net in the Consolidated Balance Sheets approximate their carrying values due to their bearing market rates of interest and are classified as Level 2 within the fair value hierarchy.
+The fair value of all other items reported as Debt, net approximate their carrying values due to their bearing market rates of interest and are classified as Level 2 within the fair value hierarchy.

 The Company has contingent obligations under ASC 460, Guarantees, in connection with certain sales of aircraft on lease, which are measured at fair value.
-The guarantees are valued at \$6.3 at \$6.7 million and \$3.8 million as of March 31, 2023 June 30, 2023 and December 31, 2022, respectively, and are reflected as a component of Other liabilities on the Consolidated Balance Sheets.
-The fair values of the guarantees are determined based on the estimated condition of the engines engines at the end of each lease term, the estimated cost of replacement and applicable discount rates, and are classified as Level 3.
-During the three six months ended March 31, 2023 June 30, 2023, the Company recorded a \$4.3 \$4.9 million increase in guarantees related to the sale of six aircraft seven aircraft and a \$1.8 \$1.9 million decrease decrease related to the change in fair value, which is recorded as Asset sales revenue in the Consolidated Statements of Operations.
+The guarantees are valued at \$ 7.1 million and \$ 6.8 million as of March 31, 2024 and December 31, 2023, respectively, and are reflected as a component of Other liabilities.
+The fair values of the guarantees are determined based on the estimated condition of the engines at the end of each lease term and the estimated cost of replacement and applicable discount rates and are classified as Level 3.
+During the three months ended March 31, 2024, the Company recorded a \$ 0.3 million increase related to the change in fair value, which is recorded as Asset sales revenue.
+During the three months ended March 31, 2023, the Company recorded a \$ 4.3 million increase in guarantees related to the sale of six aircraft and a \$ 1.8 million decrease related to the change in fair value, which is recorded as Asset sales revenue.
+During the three months ended March 31, 2024 and 2023, there were no significant transfers into or out of Level 3.

 We measure the fair value of certain assets on a non-recurring basis when U.S. GAAP requires the application of fair value, including events or changes in circumstances that indicate that the carrying amounts of assets may not be recoverable.
-Assets subject to these measurements include intangible assets, property, plant and equipment and leasing equipment and inventory.
+Assets subject to these measurements include intangible assets, property, plant and equipment and leasing equipment.
 We record such assets at fair value when it is determined the carrying value may not be recoverable.
 Fair value measurements for assets subject to impairment tests are based on an income approach which uses Level 3 inputs, which include our assumptions as to future cash flows from operation of the leasing and eventual sale of assets.